iicrazyjr/iicrazyjr/README.md

 * 🌱 Web development
 * 🔭 Working on **python** projects for cibersecurity

-😄 Any tips are welcome!
+😄 Any kind of tips are welcome!

 <!--